JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Combat Modifiers represent different circumstances and actions that can occur within combat.

-### Stationary Shooting (Advantage) (Disadvantage to Evasion Rolls)

-Remain stationary for an entire round to gain a more stable base for ranged attacks.
-Advantage on all of ranged attacks for that round, except against opponents engaging the character with a Melee or Reach Range combat roll.
-Due to being a stationary target, Disadvantage on Evasion Roll.

 ### High ground (Advantage)

 Bonus received through achieving a height advantage against an opponent, IE standing on a table, riding on a mount, or attacking an prone opponent with a melee weapon.
 High ground for ranged attacks, must have a more significant height differential than for melee attacks, such as shooting from a climbed tree or atop a castle wall.